 - 4.7 In addition to the above, we would again highlight the Green Belt Review Sustainability Assessment undertaken specifically for site 809.
-This has not been updated since the Regulation 18 consultation and therefore the findings have been erroneously carried forward to the Reg 19 Plan. - 4.8 The Assessment helps develop an understanding of the sustainability credentials of areasAofAthe GreenABelt.AThe overallArating'AforAthe land eastAof SnowsARideA(site refA 809) remains 'Amber'.A - 4.9 However, an assessment of the criteria is undertaken below taking account of the proposed use of the land (per live application 24/0428/OOU), as specialised housing for older people and SANG.
+This has not been updated since the Regulation 18 consultation and therefore the findings have been erroneously carried forward to the Reg 19 Plan. - 4.8 The Assessment helps develop an understanding of the sustainability credentials of areas of the Green Belt.
+The overall 'rating' for the land east of Snows Ride (site ref 809) remains 'Amber'. - 4.9 However, an assessment of the criteria is undertaken below taking account of the proposed use of the land (per live application 24/0428/OOU), as specialised housing for older people and SANG.